shutupaaron/big-sur-automator/README.md

 - Added the "rm" command to delete InstallAssistant.pkg and big-sur-micropatcher files to reduce space waste.
 Significantly reduces the downloaded size by 10 ~ 13 GBs.
 May have some leftovers, working on a fix for that.
 - Updated README.md file over 10 times in less than an hour, changes made are too long to list.

+# How to update in the future
+ Now, I've almost gave up making this glorified unstable patch automator because of updating.
+Unsupported Macs does not get official Apple updates from the USB.
+Here's some ways you can update.
+Keep in mind updating may fail and leave your successful (maybe) installation on seizure.
+And NO, I'm not EVER updating the script to change the update link.

+ - USB method (ez)
+ Replace the swcdn.apple.com link with the update link.
+You may ask for latest update link in the macOS on Unsupported Mac Discord server. https://discord.gg/XbbWAsE

 # Contact
 iMessage: json.us@icloud.com
 Telegram: nonforgettable